openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

-â€œ
+“

 [python4kids/Brandan Scott: A Big Jar of Pickle](http://python4kids.wordpress.com/2011/02/24/a-big-jar-of-pickles/)

 In the last tutorial we learned how to pickle our objects.
-Pickling is a way of storing the object (on the computerâ€™s file system) so that it can be used later.
+Pickling is a way of storing the object (on the computer’s file system) so that it can be used later.
 This means that if we want to re use an object we can simply save it and load it when we need it, rather than re-creating it each time we want to use it.
 This is very useful when our object is a list of questions for our trivia game.
 We really only want to type the questions in once and then reload them later.

 Now we need to settle on a way to structure our data.
 We saw in our earlier tutorial that each question was a list, and that the list itself had a certain structure.
 We also need to think about how a number of questions will be stored.
 We will use a list to do that as well!
 In this case we will have a list of questions.
 Each of the elements in the list will itself be a list.
-Letâ€™s build one.
+Let’s build one.
 First we make an empty list to store all the questions: (...)

-â€
+”